 Exporting the final Triangulation

 You probably want to have your 2.5D Delaunay triangulation not only in the Fade library, but also bring it back into your own software.
-This should be done quickly, conveniently and without the triangle mesh residing in memory twice at any point.
+This must be quick, convenient and without the triangle mesh residing in memory twice at any point.
 There is now a ready-made solution for triangulation-export in Fade and the earlier Example 8 describes it already for the 2D case.
-But for self-containedness we treat this export-solution also with the present 2.5D terrain example: A simple struct is used to store all triangulation data:
+But for self-containedness we treat this export-solution also with the present 2.5D terrain example: We use a simple struct to store all triangulation data:

 struct FadeExport { void print() const; bool writeObj(const char* filename) const; void extractTriangleNeighborships(std::vector<std::pair<int,int> >& vNeigs) const; void getCornerIndices(int triIdx,int& vtxIdx0,int& vtxIdx1,int& vtxIdx2) const; void getCoordinates(int vtxIdx,double& x,double& y) const; // DATA double* aCoords; ///< Cartesian coordinates (dim*numPoints) int* aCustomIndices; ///< Custom indices of the points (only when exported) int* aTriangles; ///< 3 counterclockwise oriented vertex-indices per triangle (3*numTriangles) };